bcgov/gwells/README.md

     `pip install virtualenvwrapper-win`

     If you are developing against a Postgres database you can set environment variables with a postactivate script.
-    When using wirtualenvwrapper-win find the activate.bat script located in %USERPROFILE%\Envs\myenv\Scripts and add the following:
+    When using virtualenvwrapper-win find the activate.bat script located in %USERPROFILE%\Envs\myenv\Scripts and add the following:

     ```
     SET DATABASE_SERVICE_NAME=postgresql